SVeldman/ai-science-training-series/07_AITestbeds/Homework_07_Submission.md

 These changes resulted in a dramatic reduction in Duration, and a model that trained much faster.
 I suspect that these changes did not result in a more useful model (most likely the opposite).

+Note: When I opened the slurm-<job number>.out file, it only pointed to the compile logs for both jobs.
+I checked the scheduling que to verify that the jobs completed but could not find a separate training log.
+I did save the slurm file and pushed it to my GitHub here for reference: https://github.com/SVeldman/ai-science-training-series/blob/main/07_AITestbeds/Sambanova/bert/slurm-30451.out

 ## Graphcore:
 I first ran mnist_poptorch.py as-written.
 Here is a screenshot of my results: